Geroid/Geroid/README.md

 # Victor Rezvantsev - @VictorRezvantsev
-- 👋 Hi, I’m Victor - a junior iOS developer from Taganrog, Russia :ru:
+- 👋 Hi, I’m Victor - a iOS developer with more than 1 year of commertial experience.
 - 👀 I’m interested in iOS, GameDev, embedded and backend.
 - 🌱 I’m currently learning Python and Raspberry Pi.
 <p align='center'>